-Structures: Key characteristics of P2P lending
+II.
+Structures: Key Characteristics of P2P Lending

 The focus of P2P operators has predominantly been personal and small business loan markets, but it is expanding into an increasing number of different loan markets such as trade credit and mortgages.
-P2P lending is often thought of as connecting retail investors and borrowers, but has evolved such that on some platforms the majority of investor funds come from institutional investors.
-This has led to the term 'marketplace lending' also being used to describe P2P lending.
+P2P lending is often thought of as connecting retail investors and borrowers but has evolved such that on some platforms the majority of investor funds come from institutional investors.
+This has led to the term "marketplace lending" also being used to describe P2P lending.

-The attraction for borrowers is the potential to access credit (if rejected by traditional lenders) and/or the possibility of receiving more attractive interest rates.
-While traditional intermediaries can use risk-based pricing and 'new' forms of credit-relevant information (such as social media), their limited use of these has been one factor providing growth opportunities for P2P platforms.
+The attraction for borrowers is the potential to access credit (if rejected by traditional lenders) and or the possibility of receiving more attractive interest rates.
+While traditional intermediaries can use risk based pricing and "new" forms of credit-relevant information (such as social media), their limited use of these has been one factor providing opportunity for growth of P2P platforms.
 Investors are attracted by access to different asset classes with risk-return characteristics that may appear superior to traditional investment options.
-Personal loans, for example, have traditionally been the domain of banks and credit unions.
+Personal loans for example have traditionally been the domain of banks and credit unions.
 P2P lending allows investors to directly invest in this asset class and potentially benefit from any associated yield premiums.